 Pharmacy Student Rotations

-The Lucile Packard Children's Hospital (LPCH) Pharmacy Department serves as a resource for practicing pharmacists, pharmacy technicians, students, residents, and other health professionals.
-As an academic medical center, pharmacy students from the University of California San Francisco, University of the Pacific, Touro University, Western University, and Creighton University have the unique opportunity to complete specialty externships in the areas of general pediatrics, neonatal intensive care, home infusion, and outpatient pharmacy.
+The Lucile Packard Children's Hospital Stanford (LPCH) Pharmacy Department serves as a resource for practicing pharmacists, pharmacy technicians, students, residents, and other health professionals.
+As an academic medical center, pharmacy students have the unique opportunity to complete specialty rotations in the areas of general pediatrics, home infusion, and outpatient pharmacy.